 - the proposed joint tenant is a family member from a different generation for example your son or granddaughter.

 - we have already started legal action against you because you have breached your sole tenancy agreement.

 - the proposed joint tenant does not have the legal right to live in the UK.

 Ending a joint tenancy is your responsibility.
 You should seek independent legal advice.
 When one of you dies, the remaining spouse or partner can succeed to the tenancy, but only if neither of you had succeeded to it in the first place.

 A joint tenancy can sometimes become a sole tenancy:

 - In some circumstances, one joint tenant can end a joint tenancy and we will then grant a new sole tenancy.
-However, all joint tenants and we must agree to this plan.
+However, all joint tenants and us must agree to this plan.

 - If the other joint tenant has not lived in the property for over 12 months, you must try your best to contact them, and you must tell us where they are.
 If neither you nor we can make contact with them, we may accept a termination of tenancy from you (as the remaining tenant) and may grant you a new sole tenancy in line with our allocations policy.

 - Through the court system via the Family Law Act 1996 or as part of divorce proceedings under the Matrimonial Law Act in a court of law or as part of proceedings under the Children Act 1989.
 We cannot change a joint tenancy, nor take sides in any dispute.
 If your relationship breaks down, we cannot exclude one joint tenant from the tenancy, nor change locks to stop a joint tenant getting in.
 If the relationship does break down, it is very important that you seek independent legal advice as soon as possible.